jaideng123/jaideng123.github.io/_posts/blogposts/2025-01-17-TheArtOfGluingThingsTogether.md

 2. **Your team** - Technology serves teams, it doesn't matter how beautiful your code is if your team-members can't make use of it.
 3. **Your personal aesthetics** - Every programmer has different approaches they like and contrary to popular belief there is no standard for what is "clean code", there is only code that works, is flexible, and is performant.

-Not everything will work for everyone, if you find one of these patterns isn't working for your game or you have an idea for how to do it differently, don't be afraid to go off the beaten path!
+Not everything will work for everyone, if you find one of these patterns isn't working for your game or you have an idea for how to do it differently, don't be afraid to experiment and go off the beaten path!

 You may even find new patterns that you can share with others along the way 😀